-We have also identified the DA taxa between the samples of different tissues.
+The DA taxa, which are the microbial taxa that are significantly different in abundance between two groups of samples, were identified between the samples of different tissues pairwisely.
 The microbial communities of the lung samples were found most distinctive from that of spleen and kidney samples despite the differences in the classification results reported by different software.
 Therefore, we have started with identify the DA taxa between the lung samples and the kidney samples.

+Lung and kidney sample comparison